 - 1. Animal means a mammal, bird, reptile or amphibian. - 2.
 Correctional Facility means any place used for the confinement or control of a person who has been charged with or convicted of an offense, held for extradition, or pursuant to a court order. - 3.
-Cruel mistreatment means to torture or otherwise inflict unnecessary serious physical injury on an animal or to kill an animal in a manner that causes protracted suffering to the animal. - 4.
-Cruel neglect means to fail to provide an animal with necessary food, water or shelter or healthcare. - 5.
-Custody means the imposition of actual or constructive restraint pursuant to an arrest or Court order. - 6.
+Cruel mistreatmentAnimal Mistreatment means to torture or otherwise inflict unnecessary serious physical injury on an animal or to kill an animal in a manner that causes protracted suffering to the animal. - 4.
+Cruel neglectAnimal Neglect means to fail to provide an animal with necessary food, water or, shelter or healthcare. - 5.
+Custody means the imposition of actual or constructive restraint pursuant to an arrest or Court orderOrder. - 6.
 Hindering Prosecution/Arrest/Rendering Assistance to another person means: - a.
-Knowingly harboring or concealing the other person; or warning the other person of impending discovery, apprehension, prosecution or conviction.
-This does not apply to a warning given in connection with an effort to bring another into compliance with the law; or - b.
-Providing the other person with money, transportation, a weapon, a disguise or other similar means of avoiding discovery, apprehension, prosecution or conviction; or
+Knowingly harboring or concealing the othera person; or warning the othera person of impending discovery, apprehension, prosecution or conviction.
+This does not apply to a warning given in connection with an effort to bring another into compliance with the law; or

-- c.
-Preventing or obstructing by means of force, deception or intimidation anyone from performing an act that might aid in the discovery, apprehension, or prosecution or conviction of the other person; or - d.
-Suppressing by an act of concealment, alteration or destruction any physical evidence that might aid in the discovery, apprehension, prosecution or conviction of the other person; or - e.
-Concealing the identity of the other person. - 7.
+- b.
+Providing the other a person with money, transportation, a weapon, a disguise or other similar means of avoiding discovery, apprehension, prosecution or conviction; or - c.
+Preventing or obstructing by means of force, deception or intimidation anyone from performing an act that might aid in the discovery, apprehension, or prosecution or conviction of the other another person; or - d.
+Suppressing by an act of concealment, alteration or destruction any physical evidence that might aid in the discovery, apprehension, prosecution or conviction of the otheranother person; or - e.
+Concealing the identity of the other another person. - 7.
 Material means that which could have affected the course or outcome of any proceeding or transaction.
 Whether a statement is material in any given factual situation is a question of law. - 8.
 Operate and maintain means to organize, design, perpetuate or control.
-Operate and maintain includes providing financial support by paying utilities, rent, maintenance costs or advertising costs, supervising activities or work schedule, and directing or furthering the aims of the enterprise. - 9.
+Operate and maintain includes providing financial support by paying utilities, rent, maintenance costs or advertising costs, supervising activities or work scheduleschedules, and directing or furthering the aims of the enterprise. - 9.
 Public means affecting or likely to affect a substantial group of persons. - 10.
 Statement means any representation of fact and includes a representation of opinion, belief or other state of mind where the representation clearly relates to state of mind apart from or in addition to any facts which are the subject of the representation. - 11.
-Sworn statement means any statement knowingly given under oath or affirmation attesting to the truth of what is stated, including a notarized statement whether or not given in connection with an official proceeding.
+Sworn statement means any statement knowingly given under oath or affirmation attesting to the truth of what is stated, including a notarized statement whether or not given in connection with an official proceeding. - 12.
+Terrorism means any offense, including any completed or preparatory offense that involves the use of a deadly weapon or a weapon of mass destruction or the intentional or knowing infliction of serious physical injury with the intent to do any of the following: - a.
+Influence the policy or affect the conduct of the Nation or any of the political subdivisions, agencies or instrumentalities of the Nation; - b.
+Cause substantial damage to or substantial interruption of public services; - c.
+Intimidate or coerce a civilian population and further the goals, desires, aims, public pronouncements, or political objectives of any terrorist organization or activity.